-Globus platform services enable developers to create applications that leverage the Globus identity, profile, file transfer, and data sharing capabilities.
-Services currently available to developers include Globus Auth and Globus Transfer, as well as a number of web helper pages to accelerate application development.
+Globus platform services enable developers to create applications that leverage the Globus identity, profile, file transfer, data sharing, search, and automation capabilities.
+The Globus platform also provides a number of web helper pages to accelerate application development.

 Globus Auth is a foundational identity and access management platform service designed to address unique needs of the science and engineering community.
 It serves to broker authentication and authorization interactions between end-users, identity providers, resource servers (services), and clients (including web, mobile, desktop, and command line applications, and other services).

 Globus Transfer provides high performance, secure, third-party data movement and synchronization between endpoints, as well as in-place sharing of files directly on existing storage systems.
 Globus Transfer handles all the difficult aspects of data transfer, while automatically maximizing bandwidth usage, managing security configurations, and providing automatic fault recovery.
 The service also facilitates in-place sharing of data with fine-grained access control.